-In 2009, we formed a joint venture with Carrier Corporation ("Carrier"), which we refer to as Carrier Enterprise I, in which Carrier contributed 95 of its company-owned locations in 13 Sun Belt states and Puerto Rico, and its export division in Miami, Florida, and we contributed 15 locations that distributed Carrier products.
-We have an 80% controlling interest in Carrier Enterprise I, and Carrier has a 20% non-controlling interest.
-On August 1, 2019, Carrier Enterprise I acquired substantially all of the HVAC assets and assumed certain of the liabilities of Peirce-Phelps, Inc., an HVAC distributor operating from 19 locations in Pennsylvania, New Jersey, and Delaware.
+In 2009, we formed a joint venture with Carrier, which we refer to as Carrier Enterprise I, in which Carrier contributed 95 of its company-owned locations in 13 Sun Belt states and Puerto Rico, and its export division in Miami, Florida, and we contributed 15 locations that distributed Carrier products.
+We have an 80% controlling interest in Carrier Enterprise I, and

+Carrier has a 20% non-controlling interest.
+The export division, Carrier InterAmerica Corporation, redomesticated from the U.S. Virgin Islands to Delaware effective December 31, 2019, following which Carrier InterAmerica Corporation became a separate operating entity in which we have an 80% controlling interest and Carrier has a 20% non-controlling interest.
+On August 1, 2019, Carrier Enterprise I acquired substantially all of the HVAC assets and assumed certain of the liabilities of Peirce-Phelps, Inc. ("PPI"), an HVAC distributor operating from 19 locations in Pennsylvania, New Jersey, and Delaware.

 In 2011, we formed a second joint venture with Carrier, in which Carrier contributed 28 of its company-owned locations in the Northeast U.S., and we contributed 14 locations in the Northeast U.S., and we then purchased Carrier's distribution operations in Mexico, which included seven locations.
 Collectively, the Northeast locations and the Mexico operations are referred to as Carrier Enterprise II.
 We have an 80% controlling interest in Carrier Enterprise II, and Carrier has a 20% non-controlling interest.
 Effective May 31, 2019, we purchased an additional 20% ownership interest in Homans Associates II LLC ("Homans") from Carrier Enterprise II, following which we owned 100% of Homans.
-Homans previously operated as a division of Carrier Enterprise II and now operates as one of our stand-alone-subsidiaries.
+Homans previously operated as a division of Carrier Enterprise II and now operates as one of our stand-alone, wholly owned subsidiaries.

-In 2012, we formed a third joint venture, which we refer to as Carrier Enterprise III, with UTC Canada Corporation, referred to as UTC Canada, an affiliate of Carrier.
+In 2012, we formed a third joint venture with Carrier, which we refer to as Carrier Enterprise III.
 Carrier contributed 35 of its company-owned locations in Canada to Carrier Enterprise III.
-We have a 60% controlling interest in Carrier Enterprise III, and UTC Canada has a 40% non-controlling interest.
+We have a 60% controlling interest in Carrier Enterprise III, and Carrier has a 40% non-controlling interest.

-Combined, the joint ventures with Carrier represented 58% of our revenues for the year ended December 31, 2019.
+Combined, the joint ventures with Carrier represented 55% of our revenues for the year ended December 31, 2020.
 See Supplier Concentration in "Business Risk Factors" in Item 1A.

 The business and affairs of the joint ventures are controlled, directed, and managed exclusively by Carrier Enterprise I's, Carrier Enterprise II's and Carrier Enterprise III's respective boards of directors (the "Boards") pursuant to related operating agreements.
-The Boards have full, complete and exclusive authority, power, and discretion to manage and control the business, property, and affairs of their respective joint ventures, and to make all decisions regarding those matters and to perform activities customary or incident to the management of such joint ventures, including approval of distributions to us, Carrier and UTC Canada.
+The Boards have full, complete and exclusive authority, power, and discretion to manage and control the business, property, and affairs of their respective joint ventures, and to make all decisions regarding those matters and to perform activities customary or incident to the management of such joint ventures, including approval of distributions to us and Carrier.
 Each Board is composed of five directors, of whom three directors represent our controlling interest and two directors represent Carrier's non-controlling interest.
 Matters presented to the Boards for vote are considered approved or consented to upon the receipt of the affirmative vote of at least a majority of all directors entitled to vote with the exception of certain governance matters, which require joint approval.